Hilbert's 16th problem on a period annulus and Nash space of arcs: Conclusion and perspectives

 To conclude, we resume the main new points of our approach and discuss further possible developments, for instance, to the local Hilbert's 16th problem on a period annulus for polynomial perturbations of any degree.\\

-1-In this article, we have represented the set of bifurcation functions (Melnikov functions of any order) by the exceptional divisor $E$ of the canonical blow-up of the Bautin ideal (cf. Proposition $3$) and define the corresponding Iliev number $k$ (cf. formula $[16]$).
+1-In this article, we have represented the set of bifurcation functions (Melnikov functions of any order) by the exceptional divisor $E$ of the canonical blow-up of the Bautin ideal (cf. Proposition $3$) and define the corresponding Iliev number $k$ , Definition \ref{def1}.
 In the particular case of the Kapteyn normal form of quadratic deformations, we have checked that this set is always a vector space (or equivalently that $E_\lambda$ is always a projective space).
 Is it true in general for a polynomial perturbation of any degree?\\

 2-Our setting allows a quick and systematic computation of the maximal order of the bifurcation function.
 It does not provide of course {\it a priori} information on the number of zeros of this bifurcation function.
 Many other techniques have been developped for solving this final step.
 Finding an explicit integral and an integrating factor for the perturbed center allows to represent the bifurcation function as an (iterated) integral over the level set of the first integral (cf. \cite{F}, \cite{Gavrilov2}).
 In the known cases, this bifurcation function is a solution of a differential system and techniques like Chebycheff systems, argument principle can be used.
 For instance, this number of limit cycles is $2$ for generic perturbations of a Hamiltonian in $I_3$ (\cite{Gavrilov3}).
-It is $2$ in the perturbation of a generic Lotka-Volterra system in $I_1$ and $3$ for the Hamiltonian triangle in $I_1\cap I_3$ (\cite{Iliev2, Ma, Zoladek2}), it is less than $8$ in the case of generic perturbation of $I_4$ (\cite{GI2}).
+It is $2$ in the perturbation of a generic Lotka-Volterra system in $I_1$ and $3$ for the Hamiltonian triangle in $I_1\cap I_3$ (\cite{Iliev2, Ma, Zoladek2}), it is less than $5$ in the case of generic perturbation of $I_4$ (\cite{GI2, Z}).
 The case of the perturbation of a generic reversible center in $I_2$ is still open.
 By our setting, we know that computation of the first order bifurcation function is enough in that case.\\

-In view of our computations, we conjecture that if there is a uniform bound $N$ for the number of zeros of the bifurcation functions associated to a family of arcs $A$, then the number of zeros of the bifurcation functions associated to arcs which belong to the closure $\overline{A}$ of $A$ is also less than $N$.
-For instance we conjecture that we can obtain a bound for the number of zeros of bifurcation functions on $I_1\cap I_3$ by studying only the family $(32)$. \\
+In view of our computations, we conjecture that if there is a uniform bound $N$ for the number of zeros of the bifurcation functions associated to a family of arcs $A$, then the number of zeros of the bifurcation functions associated to arcs which belong to the closure $\overline{A}$ of $A$ is also less than $N$. \\